linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 10 BANKERS ACCEPTANCES.md

 During the 1970s, the Federal Reserve decided that the acceptance market had matured to the point that it could stand on its own, and the System gradually withdrew its support.
 In November 1974, it stopped endorsing acceptances for its foreign correspondents.
 In March 1977, it decided to stop outright purchases

-# FIGURE 2

-# Shares of U.S. and Non-U.S. International Trade

-# Financed by Bankers Acceptances
+## Figure 2: Shares of U.S. and Non-U.S. International Trade Financed by Bankers Acceptances

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/0dd82cc9-82bb-421a-abee-63a93e8273b0/88e85eb7cbfb9b1547763378beb133538d001e5c02ccf37deefb74b09c7c9473.jpg)
 Notes: Acceptance figures are from the Board of Governor's Banking and Monetary Statistics, Annual Statistical Digest, and